 Lesley Palmer (she/her) is VIDEA’s Programme Director and has been with VIDEA for 15 years!
 Lesley’s background is in Women’s Studies.
 She hails from Omemee, Ontario and moved to BC after exploring her 20’s in Halifax-DJ’ing and working in a vegan restaurant.
 In her time at VIDEA, Lesley has managed both International Youth Internship programmes, as well as Indigenous Youth Internship programmes.
 Lesley believes that it’s time to re-imagine and re-create the way we live in the world.
 It’s time to dismantle old systems, to listen, unlearn, learn, and fight for justice.
 Lesley lives in Victoria, with her jazz-drummer partner Kelby and daughter Juna.

-Lili Coyes-Loiselle first joined VIDEA as an IAYI intern in 2020 and is now the Manager of Indigenous Youth Engagement & Reconciliation.
+Lili Coyes-Loiselle first joined VIDEA as an IAYI intern in 2020 and is now the Human Resource Program Support.
 Lili was born and raised in Treaty 6 territory in Edmonton, Alberta and she is a proud member of the Métis Nation of Alberta.
 She recently completed her undergraduate degree at the University of Calgary with a double major in Development Studies and Indigenous Studies.
 Lili is especially passionate about Indigenous rights, sustainability, gender equality, and the intersections between them all.
 On a given day, she is likely to be found out hiking, biking, running, or anything else involving the outdoors!
 Lili is so grateful to be able to work and learn alongside such an incredible team and family at VIDEA.

 Lindsey Tipewan is the Creative Engagement Officer at VIDEA and a former IAYI Intern with Women for Change in Zambia.
-She was born in North Battleford, Saskatchewan and her home community is Witchekan Lake First Nation, Treaty 6.
-Lindsey enjoys learning – throughout her internship, she learned about governance, gender, and the environment from her friends in Uganda and Zambia, as well as fellow and former interns.
+She was born in North Battleford, Saskatchewan, her home community is Witchekan Lake First Nation, Treaty 6.
+Lindsey provides important creative support and inspiration across VIDEA programs.
+A member of the Inclusion & Engagement team, Lindsey co-hosts Creative Spaces of Resiliency, an art-based project, and is involved in our Sex Work Safety project.
+Lindsey accepts all opportunities to learn - including being a delegate at UN CSW66, and Indigenous Coaching Course.
 Lindsey loves to draw, have fun, hang out with friends and family, and go on road trips.